-- Maximum Production Volumes Based on Permitted Acreage

-- Operating & Transport Permit Fees

-- Management Zones Associated with DFCs

-- Time Intervals Associated with DFCs

-- Compatibility Between DFCs and PDLs

-- Enforcement of DFCs and PDLs
+- Maximum Production Volumes Based on Permitted Acreage - Operating & Transport Permit Fees - Boundaries for Management Zones Associated with DFCs - Time Intervals Associated with DFCs - Compatibility Between DFCs and PDLs - Enforcement of DFCs and PDLs by Curtailment of Production - Unreasonable Impacts to Groundwater and Surface Water

-- Definition of Unreasonable Impact to Groundwater and Surface Water

-7.3.1 Maximum Production Volumes Based on Permitted Acreage
+7.3.1 Definition of Unreasonable Impacts to Groundwater and Surface Water Maximum Production Volumes Based on Permitted Acreage

-The District currently uses an allocation of 2 acre-ft-year per acre (AFY/acre) to determine the maximum production volumes that can be allocated for the acreage associated with a permit pending the permit application is compliant with other permit requirements such as beneficial use.
+The District currently uses an allocation of 2 acre-ft-year per acre (AFY/acre) to determine the maximum production volumes that can be allocated for the acreage associated with a permit.
 The allocation of 2 AFY/acre was established during the first several years after the creation of the District.
 During the last 15 years, POSGCD has periodically weighed the merits of the 2 AFY/acre allocation in response to the following: the District's improved understanding of its groundwater resources, the significant improvements in the GAMs, the increased demand for water in the District and the state, and significant changes in TWC statutes and administrative code.